0x00C0DE/PROPRTS/README.md

 - PROPRTS-1-protoV1.py
 - Robinhood cryptocurrency high frequency PROPRTS.pdf ( information and instructions how to run latest files together )

+## Running Locally

+- Copy .env.example to .env and edit the values accordignly.
+- Run python3 ./src/aws_lambda_function.py in the main folder.

 Instructions are located within the scripts source code via comments in PROPRTS-main-protoV1.py